Thursday 18 July 2019

 • There is a Sturmey-Archer grease that can be obtained from SJS cycles.

 • Millers semi-fluid EP bearing grease is the correct product for hubs after 1989.
-It is identical to the Sturmey Archer product but a lot cheaper.
+It is identical to the Sturmey-Archer product but a lot cheaper.

 • Castrol Spheerol L/EP0 is also a thinner grease that is suitable.

 The no oil-port type hubs are the same internally, but the grease used is thin enough not to cause any problems.
 They never need replenishing because modern grease is very good.
+Despite the statement about the grease the hub was greatly improved by adding some thin engine oil after 25 years and probably should be lubricated with a little thin engine oil once a year but doing that less often works well.

 Alternatively;